 The MSADT degree builds upon a liberal arts and/or science-oriented baccalaureate degree and Minnesota dental hygiene licensure.
 The Dental Hygiene Department evaluates applications for evidence of undergraduate scholarship, professional experience, and commitment to the Dental Hygiene Department's and the advanced professional.
-The advanced practice class size is limited.
+Size is limited.
 Entrance is competitive.
 The following requirements are necessary to be considered for admission to the MSADT program.